Hellseher/Code-fund/README.md

 Code fundamental

 Try to find out how to use GitHub...
-1. How to make folders
+> 1. How to make folders DONE
-2. how to find source code
+> 2. how to find source code